-Promotion from year to year requires a minimum GPA of 3.0 with a grade of B+ or better in the Honors core Drama courses and the Honors seminars.
+Promotion from year to year requires a minimum GPA of 3.0 and a minimum GPA of 3.3 in Drama courses.

 Graduation with Honors in Drama requires a graduation average of at least 3.0 with an average of at least 3.3 in all Drama courses.
-Graduation with First Class Honors requires a minimum average of at least 3.7 on all Drama courses in the last two years and an average of 3.5 or better on all courses in the two final years (last \star 60).
+Graduation with First Class Honors requires a minimum average of at least 3.7 on all Drama courses in the last two years and an average of 3.5 or better on all courses in the two final years (last ★60).

-44.6.2 Major and Minor in Drama
+44.7.2 Major and Minor in Drama